 Detailed Level Design (DLD) is the most detailed technical document, which describes user stories, error processing algorithms, state transitions, logical sequences, and others.
 DLD describes the interaction of every low-level process with each other.

-Here is a convenient infographic that shows the difference between DLD and LLD:
+Here is a convenient infographic that shows the difference between HLD and LLD: